muldjord/skyscraper/README.md

 * 'igdb' module global key has been removed from Skyscraper.
 They have moved to free personal keys instead (this is good news!).
 To get one, register at https://api.igdb.com (Thank you to 'stlbluesfan' for letting me know)
 * Fixed disk space check so it also works for 'attractmode' frontend
 * Updated 'attractmode' to save overviews in correct location and format (Thanks to 'barolo' for letting me know, thanks to 'teeedubb' for testing)
+* For 'attractmode' added semicolon detection for 'snaps'/'video' parsing for determining resource folders (Thanks to 'barolo' for pointing this out)
 #### Version 3.3.3 (21st November 2019)
 * Added support for the Nintendo 3DS platform as '3ds' (Thank you to 'barolo' for suggesting this)
 * Fixed system id for 'coleco' platform when using the 'screenscraper' module causing roms not to be recognized (Thank you to 'DMahlon' for reporting this)